alexpeits/alexpeits.github.io/_posts/2018-09-27-haskell-proofs.md

   in undefined
 ```

-What we do in those 2 steps is exactly what we do in the base case for {% m %}c = 0{% em %}.
+What we do in those 2 steps is exactly what we do in the base case for $c = 0$.
 I used
 `x` and `y` to make it clear that we're not talking about `a` and `b`, but just defining steps based
 on two numbers, even though we're going to pass `a` and `b` in those methods.
 In the first step,
 just as in the first step of the proof, we want to say that `((x + y) + Z) ~ (x + y)`.
 It's the